 For more information, see Azure RBAC for Kubernetes Authorization.

 AKS supports native Kubernetes user authentication.
 User access to clusters using this method is not suggested.
 It is certificate-based and is performed external to your primary identity provider; making centralized user access control and governance difficult.
-Always manage access to your cluster using Azure Active Directory, and configure your cluster to explicitly disable local account access.
+Always manage access to your cluster using Microsoft Entra ID, and configure your cluster to explicitly disable local account access.

 In this reference implementation, access via local cluster accounts is explicitly disabled when the cluster is deployed.

 Similar to having an Azure system-assigned managed identity for the entire cluster, you can assign managed identities at the pod level.
-A workload identity allows the hosted workload to access resources through Azure Active Directory.
+A workload identity allows the hosted workload to access resources through Microsoft Entra ID.
 For example, the workload stores files in Azure Storage.
 When it needs to access those files, the pod will authenticate itself against the resource as an Azure managed identity.

-In this reference implementation, managed identities for pods is provided through Azure AD workload identity on AKS.
+In this reference implementation, managed identities for pods is provided through Microsoft Entra Workload ID on AKS.
 This integrates with the Kubernetes native capabilities to federate with external identity providers.
-For more information about Azure AD workload identity federation, see the following overview.
+For more information about Microsoft Entra Workload ID federation, see the following overview.

 Deploy Ingress resources